IamBhanuYenumula/Byen_DataScience_expo/PCA/PCA_notes.md

 Let's say we have a dataset in 2D and we aim to reduce it to 1D.
 Now, we have to find a single axes, on which I can project my data so that I can get the same results as I used to get in 2D.

 ![image](https://github.com/user-attachments/assets/c845b805-e24a-4346-88f8-7b50c8a8b50b)

 That axes could be this axis (orange) that we see on the image.
 Let see what will PCA solve in this situation, by taking a single point in the data.
-Let's say the point is X and it has its coordinates (x , y) and we can also say that X is a vector and it has 2 components one in x direction and other in y direction .
+Let's say the point is X and it has its coordinates (x , y) and we can also say that X is a vector and it has 2 components one in x direction and other in y direction.

 ![image](https://github.com/user-attachments/assets/05b0d9e3-8c37-4db9-a69b-43b9252ade05)

 Now, we need to project this vector X on to another vector.
 The vector onto which our vector X will be projected, we are not worried about its magnitude we only needs its direction.
 So, we just need a "unit vector" .
 Let's represent it as vector u.
 ![image](https://github.com/user-attachments/assets/1656540f-5338-494f-8d4e-3344ebbe11ed)

 We need to project the point x on to this unit vector.
 Projections: The scalar projection of b onto a is the length of the segment AB.
 The vector projection of b onto a is the vector with this length that begins at the point A points in the same direction (or opposite direction if the scalar projection is negative) as a.

 ![image](https://github.com/user-attachments/assets/7907ebb5-8497-470e-8b6b-b1835bea9795)

 Thus, mathematically, the scalar projection of b onto a is |b|cos(theta) where theta is the angle between a and b.

 ![image](https://github.com/user-attachments/assets/d720845e-99c2-42bc-a648-587ea8898325)

 So, in our case, the formula would be u.x/|u| .